-The Trustees Award - A financial aid award given to recognize highest academic distinction.
+The Trustees Award - Given to recognize highest academic distinction.

-The Dean of Academics Award - A financial aid award given to recognize academic distinction and promise.
+The Dean of Academics Award - Given to recognize academic distinction and promise.

-The Alfred Mitchell Award - Given in recognition of the chief benefactor of Mitchell College, Alfred Mitchell, whose generous gift of land led to the founding of Mitchell College.
+The Alfred Mitchell Award - Given in recognition of the chief benefactor of Mitchell College, Alfred Mitchell, whose generous gift of land led to the founding of the College.